AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  </p>

  * [Google Pay](https://pay.google.com/about/)
    * Google Pay is a mobile wallet and is most accessible for Android.
 You can use Google Pay to pay for items when you check out online, making purchases in-store, paying in-app purchases, or sending and receiving payments from others.
-When someone pays a user or receives cash-back rewards, the user's money is stored in their account balance, which can be transferred into their bank account.
+When someone pays a user or receives cash-back rewards, the user's money is stored in their account balance, which can then be transferred into their bank account.
 You can also send and request money using the mobile app.
 Also, you can use it to split a bill.
 In order to pay someone, you have to add money into your Google Pay Account.